3d-pli/fastpli/README.md

 ### Compilation

-Use your favorite environment e. g. `python3 -m venv env` and `source env/bin/activate`
+Use your favorite environment e. g. `python3 -m venv env` and `source env/bin/activate`.
+Probably you also have to update your pip version `pip3 install pip -U`.

 ```sh
 make fastpli